Vegan Caramel Tart

 This vegan caramel tart tray bake tastes just like the popular UK school dinner dessert!
 A flaky shortcrust pastry base that’s filled with thick dairy-free caramel and topped with chocolate sprinkles.

-If you loved my school dinner sprinkle cake, you’re going to love this one too!
+If you liked my school dinner sprinkle cake, you’re going to love this one!

 Yes!
 You can make this caramel tart filling without condensed milk of any kind.